AdguardTeam/AdGuardHome/dhcpd/README.md

 3. Start your VM, install an OS.
 Configure your network interface to use DHCP and the OS should ask for a IP address from our DHCP server.

+4. To see the current IP address on client OS you can use `ip a` command on Linux or `ipconfig` on Windows.

+5. To force the client OS to request an IP from DHCP server again, you can use `dhclient` on Linux or `ipconfig /release` on Windows.

 ### Configure server

 1. Edit server configuration file 'AdGuardHome.yaml', for example: